-The RCUK Policy and Guidelines on Governance of Good Research Conduct (2017) and the Concordat for Research Integrity (2019) set out in detail the principles by which researchers and institutions should conduct research.
+The UKRIO Code of Practice for Research (2023) and The Concordat for Research Integrity (2019, updated August 2023, p.6) set out in detail the principles by which researchers and institutions should conduct research.
 The core elements of research integrity are:

 - honesty in all aspects of research, including in the presentation of research goals, intentions and findings; in reporting on research methods and procedures; in gathering data; in using and acknowledging the work of other researchers; and in conveying valid interpretations and making justifiable claims based on research findings - rigour, in line with prevailing disciplinary norms and standards, and in performing research and using appropriate methods; in adhering to an agreed protocol where appropriate; in drawing interpretations and conclusions from the research; and in communicating the results - transparency and open communication in declaring potential competing interests; in the reporting of research data collection methods; in the analysis and interpretation of data; in making research findings widely available, which includes publishing or otherwise sharing negative or null results to recognise their value as part of the research process; and in presenting the work to other researchers and to the public - care and respect for all participants in research, and for the subjects, users and beneficiaries of research, including humans, animals, the environment and cultural objects.
-Those engaged with research must also show care and respect for - the integrity of the research record - accountability of funders, employers and researchers to collectively create a research environment in which individuals and organisations are empowered and enabled to own the research process.
-Those engaged with research must also ensure that individuals and organisations are held to account when behaviour falls short of the standards set by the Concordat (Concordat, Commitment 1, p.
-6).
+Those engaged with research must also show care and respect for the integrity of the research record - accountability of funders, employers and researchers to collectively create a research environment in which individuals and organisations are empowered and enabled to own the research process.
+Those engaged with research must also ensure that individuals and organisations are held to account when behaviour falls short of the standards set by this concordat

-UNACCEPTABLE RESEARCH CONDUCT
+UNACCEPTABLE RESEARCH CONDUCT (MISCONDUCT IN RESEARCH)

-According to the RCUK Policy and Guidelines on the Governance of Good Research Conduct, the spectrum of inappropriate behaviour is wide, ranging from minor misdemeanours which may happen occasionally and inadvertently to significant acts of misappropriation or fabrication.
+According to The Concordat for Research Integrity (2019, updated August 2023, p.12), the spectrum of inappropriate behaviour is wide, ranging from minor misdemeanours which may happen occasionally and inadvertently to significant acts of misappropriation or fabrication.
 Poor research practices, such as weak procedures, inadequate documentation of procedures, or inadequate record-keeping, might only require further training or development rather than formal disciplinary action, and are normally a matter solely for the employer.